Compare current 30-year mortgage rates

 How to get the best rate

 First and foremost, you’ll need to shop around to find the best mortgage rates.
-Be sure to compare fees and points in addition mortgage rates to find the best deal overall.
+Be sure to consider origination fees and discount points in addition to mortgage rates to find the best deal overall.
+Also, when comparing current mortgage rates, pay attention to the annual percentage rate (APR) since that encompasses the interest rate plus additional fees:

 The following tips will help you qualify for the lowest rate your lender offers:

 • Increase your credit score.
+Before you submit a mortgage application, review your credit score and make changes if needed.
 You can get a conventional loan with a score as low as 620, but a 760 will get you the best rate.

 • Pay off debt.
 Lenders give borrowers with low debt-to-income ratios better rates.